ShanksPranks/catship_production/README.md

 A block is confirmed as soon as >50% of the netwrok starts mining on top of it and all wallet users have the ability to "blame" a suspect block and IP address / public key.

 Your total score is reset when you mine a block but others scores are maintained in the mem pool.

+# Installation
+Copy the entire repository onto your web server IIS/APACHE/Whatever add gmp math extension to your php.ini as follows: extension=php_gmp.dll browse to index.html